Lucas-Zampar/amazonian_birds_detector/README.md

 In this work, there were two consecutive training phases called respectively:

-In the preliminary phase, 30\% of the data was preserved in a set called partial, corresponding to 282 images and 560 annotations.
-This decision was made to define a baseline with less training data.
-The need to define a baseline arises due to the lack of previous studies.
-Therefore, it is necessary to define a model that serves as a basis for analysis to be compared and improved later, which will be done in the next phase.

 - __preliminary phase__: In the preliminary phase, 30% of the data was preserved in a set called partial, corresponding to 282 images and 560 annotations.
 This decision was made to define a baseline with less training data.
 The need to define a baseline arises due to the lack of previous studies.
 Therefore, it is necessary to define a model that serves as a basis for analysis to be compared and improved later, which will be done in the next phase.

 - __final phaes__: In the final phase, a single definitive model was trained using the same training configuration as the baseline.
 However, all data corresponding to 940 images and 1,836 annotations was used at this phase.
 70% of the data was intended for training, while the remaining 30% for validation.
 After training, the performance of the definitive model was compared with that of the baseline.

-The training was conducted using the _framework_ [IceVision](https://github.com/airctic/icevision) which uses the models made available by [MMDetection](https://github.com/open-mmlab/mmdetection).
+The training was conducted using the framework [IceVision](https://github.com/airctic/icevision) which uses the models made available by [MMDetection](https://github.com/open-mmlab/mmdetection).
 The configuration selected to train both the baseline and the definitive model can be seen in the table below.

 |  Hyperparameters                          | Values                   |
 |-------------------------------------------|--------------------------|